Ted Fest

 The Friends of Ted Festival, or Ted Fest, is an annual fan convention held on the island of Inishmore, off the coast of County Galway, Ireland for fans of the Channel 4 sitcom Father Ted, created by Graham Linehan and Arthur Mathews.
 The series was set on the fictional Craggy Island off Ireland's west coast, so Ted Fest is also held on such an island.
 In 2010 the festival expanded to an Australian edition, which was held in Parkes, New South Wales.

+Events include, the Lovely Girl's competition, Ted's got talent, the Celibate Olympics, Mecca Bingo and many, many more.